codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-flutter-app.md

 Codemagic uses the [Flutter msix package](https://pub.dev/packages/msix) for packaging the application.
 For publishing to the Microsoft Store, it is necessary to define certain arguments during packaging.

-To pass these arguments to the packaging tool, it is necessary to either add the parameters to the packaging command in `codemagic.yaml` or to add the package to your project prior to using Codemagic and [configure](https://pub.dev/packages/msix#gear-configuration-optional) the arguments inside the `pubspec.yaml` file.
+To pass these arguments to the packaging tool, either add the parameters to the packaging command in `codemagic.yaml` or add the package to your project and [configure](https://pub.dev/packages/msix#gear-configuration-optional) the arguments inside the `pubspec.yaml` file.

 When defining the arguments inside codemagic.yaml, the necessary flags to add to the `msix:create` command are `--store`, `--display-name`, `--publisher-display-name`, `--publisher` and `--version`.